-- ➤ Prior to approval by the Board, Executive Director is authorized to wire transfer funds in payment of investment fees, pursuant to an approved investment agreement. - > Prior to approval by the Board, the Executive Director is authorized to wire transfer funds in response to a capital call, pursuant to an approved investment agreement.
+- Prior to approval by the Board, the Executive Director is authorized to wire transfer funds in payment of investment fees, pursuant to an approved investment agreement. - Prior to approval by the Board, the Executive Director is authorized to wire transfer funds in response to a capital call, pursuant to an approved investment agreement. - Prior to approval by the Board, the Executive Director is authorized to transfer from the PRIT Cash Fund an amount deemed necessary to meet the monthly obligations of the retirement system.